GA-NIFS: An extremely nitrogen-loud and chemically stratified galaxy at $z\sim 5.55$: JWST/NIRCam imaging of GS 3073

 In this Appendix we present JWST/NIRCam images of GS\_3073, obtained as part the JWST Advanced Deep Extragalactic Survey \citep[JADES;][]{eisenstein2023}, and publicly available as part of the JADES data release 1 \citep{rieke2023}.
 In addition to the continuum, the different filters capture nebular line emission from \nv\ (F090W), \heii--\ciii\ (F115W) and \oiii\ (F356W); Ly$\alpha$ and \civ\ fall under the low-sensitivity region of F090W and F115W, respectively.
 F150W and F200W probe mostly the rest-UV continuum, without high equivalent-width line emission.
 Figure~\ref{fig:nircam_img} show the color-composite images constructed from the above bands.

 The images show two distinct sources in addition to GS\_3073, as reported by \citet{ubler2023a} based on NIRSpec PRISM data.
-Leveraging the superior spatial resolution of NIRCam at 0.9--1.5~$\mu$m, we can clearly resolve the east and north-west sources as being spatially separated from GS\_3073.
-We note that neither source displays an excess in F356W-F277W or F410M-F444W, implying weak line emission in these bands.
+Leveraging the superior spatial resolution of NIRCam at 0.9--1.5~$\mu$m, we can clearly resolve the east and north-west sources as being spatially separated from GS\_3073. \redtxt{From the middle panel of Figure~\ref{fig:nircam_img}, one can see a $0.3^{''}$-extraction aperture as we adopted for our fiducial measurements would avoid light contamination from the two additional sources.
+In comparison, a $1^{''}$-extraction aperture as adopted for generating an alternative PRISM spectrum as well as a $1^{''}$-slit used for extracting the VIMOS spectrum would include the two additional sources. } We note that neither source displays an excess in F356W-F277W or F410M-F444W, implying weak line emission in these bands.
 Both sources are undetected in HST/ACS F435W and F606W, consistent with $z>5$.
-Both sources appear significantly bluer in colour than GS\_3073, which could indicate either bright nebular emission in F090W and F115W, or a steep continuum.
+Both sources appear significantly bluer in colour than GS\_3073, which could indicate either bright nebular emission in F090W and F115W, or a steep continuum. \redtxt{To further understand the potential contamination from these sources in the $1^{''}$-spectra, we extract a $0.1^{''}\times0.1^{''}$ box centering at each source in the PRISM IFU data.
+We found that the integrated light centering at the source to the east of \target\ contributes an \oiii$\lambda 5007$ flux roughly 10\% of that from the central $0.3^{''}$-extraction, and an \niv$\lambda 1483,1486$ flux less than 5\% of that from the central $0.3^{''}$-extraction.
+In comparison, the integrated light centering at the source to the northwest of \target\ contributes an \oiii$\lambda 5007$ flux roughly 1\% of that from the central $0.3^{''}$-extraction, and an \niv$\lambda 1483,1486$ flux up to 1\% of that from the central $0.3^{''}$-extraction.
+In conclusion, these additional sources unlikely contaminate the nebular emission of the central source significantly and we emphasize that our main conclusions are based on the central $0.3^{''}$-extraction with little contamination. }

 Assuming both sources to be at the same redshift as GS\_3073, they could be interpreted as low-mass satellites dominated by blue stellar populations.
-Intriguingly, similar sources are found near other broad-line AGN at redshifts $z\sim5$ \citep{matthee2023,maiolino2023b}, suggesting a possible connection between strong AGN activity and minor mergers.
+Intriguingly, similar sources are found near other broad-line AGN at redshifts $z\sim5$ \citep{maiolino2023b,matthee2024}, suggesting a possible connection between strong AGN activity and minor mergers.